Standard Conjectures and Height Pairings: Local cycles

 \section{Local cycles}

-In this section, we first propose a set of new standard conjectures (\ref{conj-nd}, \ref{conj-coh}, \ref{conj-lef}, \ref {conj-hod}) as extension of those by Grothendieck \cite{Gr} for smooth and projective varieties.
-Then we use the new conjectures of Lefschetz type to construct some canonical splittings of groups of cycles (\ref{thm-harcoh}, \ref{thm-harac}).
-By comparison with a result of K\"unnemann on complex varieties \cite{Ku95}, our splitting provides an non-archimedean analogue of {\em harmonic forms} without using Laplacian operators.
+In this section, we first propose some conjectures (\ref{conj-nd}, \ref{conj-coh}, \ref{conj-lef}, \ref {conj-hod}) as extensions of Grothendieck's standard conjectures \cite[Conjectures 1, 2]{Gr} for smooth and projective varieties.
+Then we use these new conjectures to construct some canonical splittings of various groups of cycles (\ref{thm-harcoh}, \ref{thm-harac}).
+By comparison with a result of K\"unnemann on complex varieties \cite{Ku95}, our splitting provides a non-archimedean analog of {\em harmonic forms} without using Laplacian operators.
 Our treatment applies to both cohomology cycles and algebraic cohomology cycles.

-For cohomology cycles, we will show that our conjectures are equivalent some conjectures about perverse sheaf cohomology, see Theorem \ref{thm-perv}.
-In particular, our conjectures of Lefschetz type holds in equal characteristics by Beilonson--Bernstein--Deligne--Gabber \cite{BBDG} (\ref{cor-bbdg}).
+For cohomology cycles, we will show that our conjectures are equivalent to some conjectures about perverse sheaf cohomology, see Theorem \ref{thm-perv}.
+In particular, our conjectures of Lefschetz type hold when the base has equal characteristics by Beilinson--Bernstein--Deligne--Gabber \cite{BBDG} (\ref{cor-bbdg}).

-For algebraic cycles on strictly semistable fibers, we will show that our conjectures are consequences of the Grothendieck standard conjecture by work of Bloch--Gillet--Soul\'e \cite{BGS97} and K\"unnemann \cite{Ku98a} (\ref{thm-ssr}).
-Applying de Jong's alterations, we can prove that the Beilinson--Bloch liftings for homologically trivial cycles exist under the Grothendieck standard conjecture (\ref{thm-bb}).
+For algebraic cycles on strictly semistable fibers, we will show that our conjectures are consequences of Grothendieck's standard conjecture by work of Bloch--Gillet--Soul\'e \cite{BGS97} and K\"unnemann \cite{Ku98a} (\ref{thm-ssr}).
+Applying de Jong's alterations, we can prove that the Beilinson--Bloch liftings for homologically trivial cycles exist under Grothendieck's standard conjecture \cite[Conjectures 1, 2]{Gr} (\ref{thm-bb}).